jvann94/openautoimage/README.md

 ### Backup camera

-  To add a backup camera to the system it would consist of a cheap NTSC camera that the pi switched to when it seas the reverse rights come one. it would watch a GPIO pin and wait for it to go high and then run the command to open the feed from a USB capture card.
+  To add a backup camera to the system it would consist of a cheap NTSC camera that the pi switched to when it sees the reverse rights come one. it would watch a GPIO pin and wait for it to go high and then run the command to open the feed from a USB capture card.

 ### OBDII support